-The Board encourages shareholders participation at the 31st AGM.
-Notice of the 31st AGM is sent to all shareholders at least twenty-eight (28) days prior to the date of the meeting.
+The Board encourages shareholders participation at the 32nd AGM.
+Notice of the 32nd AGM has been sent to all shareholders at least twenty-eight (28) days prior to the date of the meeting.
 The AGM serves as the principal forum for dialogue and interaction with all shareholders whereby the shareholders are encouraged to participate in the question and answer session.
 The Chairman of the meeting or the CEO will facilitate the discussion with the shareholders and provide further information in response to shareholders' queries.
-The Company adopted electronic polling at the 31st AGM to encourage a smoother flow of the meeting proceedings.
+The Company adopted electronic polling at the 32nd AGM to encourage a smoother flow of the meeting proceedings.